Emergency Medical Services (EMS)

 On occasion, more advanced care is urgently needed.
 In these cases, paramedics from Gila Regional can meet volunteers at the scene or intercept ambulances on the way to the hospital.
 But for many people who need emergency care, the initial help from an emergency volunteer make the difference between life and death.

 It's a commitment, but a great way to make a difference in your community.
-"The dedication our volunteers have for their fellow citizens is just overwhelming," says McNutt.

 To find out more about volunteer services or learn how you can become emergency medical volunteers, call 575-538-4184.